What you should know

 This rule also covers orders that are like protection orders made in another province or under the Criminal Code.

 Legal aid is available to some people who cannot afford a lawyer.
-The Legal Services Society website lists legal aid office locations. elsewhere in BC.
+Legal Aid BC's website lists legal aid office locations throughout BC.
 When applying for legal aid, mention you fear continued violence from your partner.

 Justice Access Centers offer a range of services designed to help people solve family legal problems.